**Please read this entire letter before completing the questionnaire below**

 The new Kansas Statewide jury standards call for the elimination of all automatic excuses or exemptions from jury service for persons determined eligible, however, we do recognize that occasional circumstances exist when persons cannot serve.

 If you feel you have a problem which limits your ability to serve, please indicate why you should not serve on the Juror Qualification Questionnaire.
-The Questionnaire should be completed by you and returned to the Jury Coordinator within seven (7) days from the date of receiving same.

 In the event that you are eligible, we will do everything in our power to minimize your inconvenience.